 Late night news bulletins

-In a modern news environment. regional and local late-night bulletins are typically manned by the minimum number of staff possible.
-In such cases, Calrec consoles can be connected to the video server which automatically opens the relevant channel on the console when the news item is played.
+In a modern news environment,

+regional and local late-night

+bulletins are typically manned

+by the minimum number of

+staff possible.
+In such cases,

+Calrec consoles can be

+which automatically opens the relevant channel on the console when the news item is played.
 When the item is finished the video server will automatically close the channel.
 Using a remote fader panel simplifies this process further still, enabling the vision operator to adjust the presenter levels without needing access to the audio control room.